 Application for - Mobile Shops/Hawkers/Itinerant Traders

-Public Places ByLaw - Please read this for information on where mobile shops can trade in the Hurunui
+Public Places ByLaw - Please read this for information on 'trading' in the Hurunui

 Licensing Team: email@example.com